Russia blocks final document at nuclear treaty conference | Law-Order

 The four references in the draft final document to the Zaporizhzhia plant, where Russia and Ukraine accuse each other of shelling, would have had the parties to the NPT express "grave concern for the military activities" at or near the facility and other nuclear plants.

-It also would have recognized Ukraine's loss of control and the International Atomic Energy Agency's inability to ensure the plant's nuclear material is safeguarded.
-It supported IAEA efforts to visit Zaporizhzhia to ensure there is no diversion of its nuclear materials.
-The agency's director is hoping to organize in the coming day.
+It also would have recognised Ukraine's loss of control and the International Atomic Energy Agency's inability to ensure the plant's nuclear material is safeguarded.
+It supported IAEA efforts to visit Zaporizhzhia to ensure there is no diversion of its nuclear materials, a trip the agency's director is hoping to organize in the coming days.

-The draft expressed “grave concern” at the safety of Ukraine's nuclear facilities, in particular Zaporizhzia, and stressed “the paramount importance of ensuring control by Ukraine's competent authorities.”
-CK CK
+The draft also expressed "grave concern" at the safety of Ukraine's nuclear facilities, in particular Zaporizhzia, and stressed "the paramount importance of ensuring control by Ukraine's competent authorities."
+After the conference's failure to adopt the document, dozens of countries took the floor to express their views.

+Indonesia, speaking on behalf of the Nonaligned Movement comprising 120 developing countries, expressed disappointment at the failure, calling the final document "of utmost importance."
+Yann Hwang, France's ambassador to the Conference on Disarmament in Geneva, read a statement on behalf of 56 countries and the European Union reaffirming unwavering support to Ukraine and deploring Russia's "dangerous nuclear rhetoric, actions and provocative statements about raising its nuclear alert level."
+The countries expressed deep concern that Russia is undermining international peace and the objectives of the NPT "by waging its illegal war of aggression against Ukraine."
+Russia's deputy delegation head, Andrei Belousov, said the conference had become "a political hostage" to countries that were "poisoning discussions" with political language on Ukraine and were determined "to settle scores with Russia by raising issues that are not directly related to the treaty."
+"These states, namely Ukraine and the backers of the Kyiv regime, bear full responsibility for the absence of a final positive result," he said.

+Adam Scheinman, the U.S. special representative for nuclear nonproliferation, noted the final draft never named Russia, and he said it understated the situation at the Zaporizhzhia plant "and failed to acknowledge what we all know to be true — that the risk of radiological disaster only exists because of Russia's war of choice."
+"Russia is the reason we do not have consensus today," he said.
+"The last-minute changes that Russia sought were not of a minor character.
+They were intended to shield Russia's obvious intent to wipe Ukraine off the map."
+Under the NPT's provisions, the five original nuclear powers — the United States, China, Russia (then the Soviet Union), Britain, and France — agreed to negotiate toward eliminating their arsenals someday and nations without nuclear weapons promised not to acquire them in exchange for a guarantee to be able to develop nuclear energy for peaceful purposes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)